acsone/manifestoo/docs/cli.md

 * `list`: Print the selected addons.
 * `list-codepends`: Print the co-dependencies of selected addons.
 * `list-depends`: Print the dependencies of selected addons.
-* `list-external-dependencies`: Print the external dependencies of selected...
+* `list-external-dependencies`: Print the external dependencies of...
 * `list-missing`: Print the missing dependencies of selected...
 * `tree`: Print the dependency tree of selected addons.